JasmineOuO/MeaningfulNonsense/src/pages/blog/27-07-2020-solace-part-3-two-faced.md

 There was nothing.
 It was empty.
 Even the fridge was completely vacant.

 Frustrated, I quickly found myself back in my room.
 The first thing I saw was the broken glass and my eyes began to linger on the frames scattered in the corner.
 However, the sight quickly made me turn away and I moved away to drop my body onto the covers of my bed.
 The sheets felt like a layer of ice being crushed, making the air in my lungs knock out.
 But I stayed still and let my skin freeze over.
 I didn’t want to move.
 All the tension was untangling from my body and I could feel my mind go blank.
 It was nice.
 For a few moments, my mind didn’t hurt or feel anxious.
-It felt almost felt lighter.
+It almost felt lighter.
 Happier.
 And as I closed my eyes, I didn’t want the feeling to leave my body.

-I wonder if Grayson is happy right now…
+*I wonder if Grayson is happy right now…*

 There was barely a moment of silence before my thoughts sneered back.

-Can you be anymore selfish
+*Can you be any more selfish*

-You took that away from him
+*You took that away from him*

-He never got his chance to be
+*He never got his chance to be*

-You will never see him happy again
+*You will never see him happy again*

 I squeezed my eyes in an attempt to quiet the loud sounds of my thoughts.
 It was a futile attempt.

-This was your fault
+*This was your fault*

-The gun man may have pulled the trigger, but it was an illusion
+*The gunman may have pulled the trigger, but it was an illusion*

-You were in control the whole time.
-You pulled the trigger the moment you brought him there
+*You were in control the whole time.
+You pulled the trigger the moment you brought him there*

-This is your fault
+*This is your fault*

-You should have died that day.
+*You should have died that day.*

-Deep down, you wished that you did
+*Deep down, you wished that you did*

-I only shook my head hard, trying to push jumble my thoughts and forget them.
+I only shook my head hard, trying to push away my thoughts and forget them.

-The guilt is eating you alive isn’t it?
+*The guilt is eating you alive, isn’t it?*

 “You’re wrong,” I countered.